hushrilab/robot_form_influence_aimen/README.md

 6. Second terminal: `rosrun talos_moveit_config talos_pickplace.py` or `rosrun talos_moveit_config talos_handover.py`
 ### Run the experiments IRL - Pick and place or Handover scenario
 #### On Windows
-1. Connect shimmer sensor, make firmware 'logging and streaming' and configure sensor
+1. Connect shimmer sensor, with Consensys, make firmware 'logging and streaming' and configure sensor, then undock.
+This step is necessary to align the timestamp of the sensor (otherwise it is not properly timestamped).

 #### On Labwork6
 1. Plug 2 cameras into computer using USB-3 cords and ports